jinahya/bit-io/README.md

 final BitInput bitInput = new DefalutBitInput<>(byteInput);
 ```

-Or lazliy instantiate its `delegate` field.
+Or lazily instantiate its `delegate` field.

 ```java
 new DefaultBitInput<StreamByteInput>(null) {